pmhsfelix/http-api-specs/index.md

 # Introduction

-A collection of RFCs and other specifications useful when designing and implementing HTTP APIs.
+A collection of RFCs and other specifications, useful when designing and implementing HTTP APIs.

 # Specifications